Abromeit/gsc-api-client/README.md

 - 36-38 seconds runtime with just 1-2 connections total
 - Memory jumps to 1.9GB array / 639MB yield
-- If your server has the RAM, this is probably what you want
+- If your server has the RAM, this is probably what you want, right?

+##### How to find a good BatchSize

 The yield implementation keeps memory in check while matching speed.
-Higher batch sizes absolutely demolish runtime by reducing HTTP overhead, but they'll eat your RAM.
-Choose based on your server specs.
+But note that Google enforces a per-site quota of `20 requests per second` = `120 api calls per minute` (see [Google's QPS Quota](https://developers.google.com/webmaster-tools/limits?hl=en#qps-quota)).
+Higher batch sizes will make you feel good about some measured metrics, but they're lying to you - the API is just dropping your requests.

+Stick to batch sizes below 20 unless you are fully aware of the implications, as exceeding the quota can lead to unnecessarily long runtimes.
+Which is the opposite of what you want.

 ## Google's Table Schema